 4. Cooling and Storing the Pellets

-Precautions for Making Chicken Feed Pellets
+Tips for Making Chicken Feed Pellets

 Calculate Nutritional Needs Based on Actual Conditions

-As mentioned earlier, different types of chickens have different nutritional needs at various stages of growth.
+Different types of chickens have different nutritional needs at various stages of growth.
 When making chicken feed pellets, you should calculate nutritional needs based on specific conditions and select ingredients accordingly.
 This will help maximize the efficiency of the feed pellets.

 Choose the Right Feed Additives